Lab Lead

 Psychology

 Kalista Brenneman is a psychology major who is preparing to apply for graduate school in clinical or counseling psychology.
 Kalista enjoys observing small details in nature, such as the different types of moss or the worms that pop up after it rains.
 Outside of academia, she likes to knit, read thriller novels, and draw flora and fauna.
-Kalista joins the NEST Lab as a volunteer interested in working at the intersection of art and science.
+Kalista is working as a contributing content creator and visual design consultant on the Mindfulness with Nature mobile application, a collaboration between NEST Lab and CS/Engineering capstone students which will stretch over the 25/26 school year.

 Liberato Domingo